ramakrishnan2503/Language-Translation-using-LSTM/readme.md

     git clone https://github.com/ramakrishnan2503/Language_Translation_using_LSTM.git
     ```

-2. Install the required dependencies:
+2. Run the app:

     ```bash
-    pip install -r requirements.txt
-    ```

-3. Run the app:

-    ```bash
     streamlit run app.py
     ```

-4. Open your web browser and navigate to the provided URL.
+3. Open your web browser and navigate to the provided URL.

-5. Enter an English sentence in the input box, select the desired translation language, and click the "Translate" button.
+4. Enter an English sentence in the input box, select the desired translation language, and click the "Translate" button.

 ### Model Details